greenbone/templates/ISSUE_TEMPLATE-template.md

 2. Make sure that you're using the latest published GVM components for the release you are using: https://community.greenbone.net/t/about-the-source-edition-gse-category/176
 3. Check the list of issues whether it isn't already reported.
-4. Read 1. again and if you still believe you found a software bug please continue to file this issue.
-If you are in doubt use https://community.greenbone.net/c/gse instead.
+4. Read 1. again and if you still believe you found a software bug, please continue to file this issue.
+If you are in doubt, use https://community.greenbone.net/c/gse instead.

 Thanks for your help to keep the communication channels clean and consistent!